andyl/rfxi/README.md

   like built-in Rfx Operations.
 - There is a repl built into the CLI.
 - The repl uses the same option parser as the CLI.
-- The web server can be started from a CLI command (eg `rfx --server`) - similar to how it is done with Livebook
+- The web server can be started from a CLI command (eg `rfx --server`), and can be launched by a parent process (eg Vim, Emacs, VsCode...)
-- The WebUI will provide an API - Restful JSON & socket interfaces - and have Liveviews for lightweight testing and monitoring
+- The WebUI provides an API - Restful JSON & socket interfaces - and have Liveviews for lightweight testing and monitoring
-- The JSON and socket interfaces will use the same option parser as the CLI
+- The JSON and socket APIs use the same option parser and return values as the CLI

 # Related Code